OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/normality.md

 ---
 title: normality
-description: This page on the marketing website provides details on the 'normality' function including its usage, parameters, and examples.
+description: "This page on the marketing website provides details on the 'normality'" function including its usage, parameters, and examples.
 It is particularly centered around running normality tests in Python.
 keywords: